Date: Sat, 16 Sep 2006

 for several weeks, and I was obviously concerned about being able to do the

-gear is required and the climb is basically a hike, albeit a very strenuous
+special gear is required and the climb is basically a hike, albeit a very

-one, given the 5,900-m summit.
-In addition, all climbers must be accompanied by
+strenuous one, given the 5,900-m summit.
+In addition, all climbers must be

 I was surprised at the number of people starting the

-climbers were split up into smaller groups, each with their own guides and
+fortunately the climbers were split up into smaller groups, each with their own

-porters.
-I was paired up with a nice man from Toronto, who was just slightly
+guides and porters.
+I was paired up with a nice man from Toronto, who was just

-younger than me, just a few centimeters shorter, with a similar build and similar
+slightly younger than me, just a few centimeters shorter, with a similar build

-hair color, and also held similar opinions to me on many relevant topics of
+and similar hair color, and also held similar opinions to me on many relevant

-concern in the world today.
-Some of the porters commented that we must be
+topics of concern in the world today.
+Some of the porters commented that we

 but you never know.
 For the two of us, there was one guide, an assistant guide,